Course Objective• To understand and recognize the different components of a health

 Recommended background knowledgeIt is recommended that students have knowledge on public health and/or

-public policy in the context of health and/or care.
+public policy in the context of healthcare.

 |Language of Tuition||English|